Netvent/storyly-sdk/ios/README.md

 ```

 #### Storyly Label Parameters
-In StorylyInit class, "label" parameter is related with the story group labels.
-In your storyly dashboard, if you set labels for your story groups you can use this parameter to filter these story groups.
-If label of the group group in dashboard is subset of your labels in SDK, SDK will show that story group.
+In StorylyInit class, "segments" parameter is related with the story group labels.
+In your storyly dashboard, if you set labels for your story groups you can use this parameter to only show these story groups.
+If label of the group group in dashboard is subset of your labels(segments) in SDK, SDK will show that story group.
 Here are a few examples:
-- If you do not give any parameters to labels, SDK will show all active story groups with/without labels.
+- If you do not give any parameters to "segments", SDK will show all active story groups with/without labels.
 This is the default behaviour.
-- If you set ["car", "man"] as label set in SDK, Storyly SDK will show the story groups whose label set is "car", "man", car" and "man" and lastly it will show the story groups without labels.
+- If you set ["car", "man"] as "segments" in SDK, Storyly SDK will show the story groups whose label set is "car", "man", car" and "man" and lastly it will show the story groups without labels.
-- If you set an empty label set in SDK, only the story groups without labels will be shown.
+- If you set an empty "segments" in SDK, only the story groups without labels will be shown.

 StorylySegmentation has the following definition:
 ```swift